VittGam/JSTMSimulator/README.md

 - Contest admin interface interactivity (to add problems, users and testcases on-the-fly)
 - htaccess and htpasswd generation in server/build_results.js

 Any suggestion?
-Please create an issue or a pull request, or drop me a line at `jstmsimulator {at} vittgam {dot} net`.
+Please create an issue or a pull request, or drop me a line at `vittgam {at} turingsimulator {dot} net`.
 Thanks!

 ## License